yayamamo/mcp-using-azure/README.md

 1. **Server won't start**: Check if port 8000 is already in use
 2. **ChatGPT can't connect**: Ensure the server URL is correct and accessible
-3. **No search results**: Check that your data is properly formatted in `sample_data.json`
+3. **No search results**: Verify your OpenAI API key and vector store ID are correct
+4. **Vector store errors**: Check that the vector store exists and contains documents
-4. **Tools not appearing**: Verify the server is running and MCP protocol is working
+5. **Tools not appearing**: Verify the server is running and MCP protocol is working

 ### Debugging

 - Check server logs for detailed error messages
 - Use curl to test the SSE endpoint: `curl http://localhost:8000/sse/`
+- Test OpenAI API key: `python -c "from openai import OpenAI; OpenAI().models.list()"`
+- Verify vector store exists: Check OpenAI dashboard or API
-- Verify JSON data format with a JSON validator
+- Verify JSON data format with a JSON validator for fallback data

 ## Contributing